Practice Area

 The law at a glance

-Under Wis.
-Stat. § 940.01, first-degree intentional homicide is a Class A felony.
+Under § 940.01, first-degree intentional homicide is a Class A felony.
 The penalty is life imprisonment with the sentencing judge deciding eligibility for extended supervision under § 973.014, never, after a set minimum, or at the parole commission’s discretion.
 There is no maximum fine; the statute does not even list one.

 What the State Must Prove Beyond a Reasonable Doubt